Helping to curate more diversity within the advertising pipeline by targeting young POC

 Employees on the brand accounts participating in the camp

-Live in the dorms, ensure kids get to the classes, participate in bonding activities, administrative duties, help manage teams, and participate the brands
+This group will live in the dorms, ensure kids get to the classes, participate in bonding activities, administrative duties, help manage teams, and participate the brands.

 Current College Students